 If you can still do sedentary work, the SSA uses the grid for people who are limited to sedentary work.
 If you can still do light work, the SSA uses the grid for people who are limited to light work.
-And so on for the grids that designed to be used for medium or heavy (or very heavy work).
+And so on for the grids that are designed to be used for medium, heavy or very heavy work.

 This is where age comes into play.
 When you look at the grids, you’ll note that claimants who are 50 or older are considered to be of ‘advanced age.’
 These claimants can qualify for disability under less restrictive work limits.

 Starting at 50 years old and if you meet all the conditions in the grid rules, SSA considers you disabled even if you can still do some sedentary work.
 At 55, those restrictions become even less strict, and SSA can rule you disabled even if you can still perform some light work.

 In both those cases, SSA always assumes you can’t do your past relevant work first and you have to prove that you are severely medically impaired.
 There are also other limits and rules in place around working.
 You can learn more about working part-time on disability by reading our blog post.